nalivayev/florentine-abbot/docs/en/naming.md

     * Result: `1950.00.00.00.00.00.C.FAM.000.0045.A.tiff` → `1950.06.15.12.00.00.E.FAM.000.0045.A.tiff`

 3. Updating metadata and structure:
-    * Update the `DateTimeOriginal` field in the file.
+    * Update the `Exif.Photo.DateTimeOriginal` field in the file.
     * In the `Description` field add: "Date clarified on 2025-01-10 from circa 1950 to exact 1950-06-15 based on the inscription on the back of the original."
     * Move the file to the new folder: from `/1950.C/1950.00.00.C/` to `/1950.E/1950.06.15.E/`.